diegotrrs/daphne-martian-robots/README.md

 # Coding Challenge: Martian Robots Simulator 🤖 🔴
 This repository includes the code for Daphne's coding challenge.
-It's a simulator of robots moving (and falling off) the surface of Mars.
+It's a simulator of robots moving (and falling off) on the surface of Mars.
 Check out the [Problem Description](./ProblemDescription.pdf) for all the details.

 # How to run